How to Overcome Challenges of Running Ecommerce Store

 Solution

-“Create content that teaches.
-You can’t give up.
-You need to be consistently awesome.” – Neil Patel
+"Create content that teaches.
+You can't give up.
+It would help if you were consistently awesome." – Neil Patel

 Solution

-“Customer service shouldn’t just a department; it should be the entire company” – Tony Hsieh
+"Customer service shouldn't just be a department; it should be the entire company." – Tony Hsieh

 Solution

-Challenge #4: Lack of Awareness on Money Spent in Carriers, Returns, and Fraud
+Challenge 4: Hidden Costs of Carriers, Returns, and Fraud

 "Awareness is the key ingredient to success.
 If you have it, teach it.
 If you lack it, seek it." – Michael Kitson